saulpierotti/markdown_notebook/LB1.md

 	* It transplants the coordinates of the template to the target and it seeks for protein stability
 	* It checks if the pairwise interactions are conserved (spatial restraints)
 * Once we get the model, if it does not make sense we can try to tweak the initial sequence allignment
-* If the model respects the ramachadran plot, we can allign it to the template structure
+* If the model respects the Ramachandran plot, we can allign it to the template structure
 * When trasferring functional annotation, we have to be careful of the meaning of what we are doing
 	* The GO Cellular component can be different even if the structure is conserved
 * Swiss-model runs modeller in remote, and it has many pre-computed models